Drackin/Drackin/README.md

 ## 🦸‍♂️ Who is Drackin?

 Hi there!
 My name is Sonay, AKA: Drackin.
 I'm a Full-Stack Developer from Izmir/Turkey.
-I love programming since 5th grade and now I am 12th grade.
-A very very long adventure.
-I'm interested in music for 8 years other than programming.
-I play an electric guitar and a violin.
+I love programming since first class of middle school.
+I'm interested in music.
+I play electric guitar and violin.
 Music is a part of my life.
 And the other part is programming.

 ## 💻 Tech Stack